Digital-Controllers/website/README.md

 ## Images and Video

 Images and video are large in older formats (`jpg/png/gif`).
 Payload size was raised as an issue, and it was decided that to reduce delays for FCP on older devices: All images submitted as part of PRs must be converted to `webp`.
-This includes still images and animated `gifs`, `apngs` etc. Video may be added as `webp` or `webm` if audio is required. `avif` was considered but was skipped due to it's adoption rate.
+This includes still images and animated `gifs`, `apngs` etc. Video may be added as `webp` or `webm` if audio is required. `avif` was considered but was skipped due to low adoption rate.